keiuntae/keiuntae.github.io/README.md

 # [Project 5: House Price Prediction: Project Overview](https://github.com/keiuntae/keiuntae.github.io/tree/main/House%20Price%20Prediction)

-* This project uses linear regression method to predict house prices.
+* a.
+This project uses linear regression to predict sale price based on dependable data.
 * Data was obtained from a housing dataset from Kaggle that examines data from various cities with several attributes:
   *	Date
   *	Price